-As example, I’ve uploaded a sample spreadsheet of 4000 fictitious people, which includes the following data fields:
+For example, I’ve uploaded a data file with information on 4000 fictitious voters that include the following data fields:

 - Voter ID